-The total K-factor for Glider Intermediate shall not exceed 140.
+The maximum Figure K-Factor for Glider Intermediate shall not exceed 140.
 The sum of the normal coefficients may be as large as 143, but will be reduced to 140 by removing one point from the highest coefficient figures, starting with the highest K-value figure and then each figure in decreasing K-value order until the maximum total of 140K is achieved.
 On Form A, the original figure coefficient will be given as well as the reduced value for each figure affected.

-The total K-factor for Glider Unlimited shall not exceed 220.
-The sum of the normal coefficients may be as large as 223, but will be reduced to 220 by removing one point from the highest coefficient figures, starting with the highest K-value figure and then each figure in decreasing K-value order until the maximum total of 220K is achieved.
+The maximum Figure K-Factor for Glider Unlimited shall not exceed 230.
+The sum of the normal coefficients may be as large as 233, but will be reduced to 230 by removing one point from the highest coefficient figures, starting with the highest K-value figure and then each figure in decreasing K-value order until the maximum total of 230K is achieved.
 On Form A, the original figure coefficient will be given as well as the reduced value for each figure affected.